“ Whoever purifies themselves, they only do so for their own good. And to Allah is the final return.”

 Stronger Spiritual Connection: Continuous self-improvement fosters a deeper relationship with Allah and enhances one’s spiritual journey.

-Positive Influence on Others: As individuals improve themselves, they naturally influence those around them positively, contributing to societal betterment.
+Positive Influence on Others: As individuals improve themselves, they naturally have a positive influence on those around them, contributing to societal betterment.

 Just keep in mind that success is guaranteed with a pure heart, good intentions, and positive actions.